wdthem/ThreeXPlusOne/README.md

 * A histogram showing the distribution of numbers in the generated series that start with 1 - 9, which illustrates that the calculated numbers follow [Benford's law](https://en.wikipedia.org/wiki/Benford%27s_law).
 * A metadata file containing information about the given run of the process

+Directed Graphs are drawn via the SkiaSharp library.
 All output can be toggled on and off, and a variety of items can be configured via the app's settings.

 ## Usage